- Outdoor Concerts

 Museum buffs can ogle planes, rockets and spacecraft at the National Air and Space Museum’s Steven F. Udvar-Hazy Center or frontier rifles and gangster guns at the National Firearms Museum.

-The shopping also rocks in Virginia, whether it’s the small boutiques (think shoes, vintage clothes and furniture) of Old Town Alexandria or major malls like Tysons Corner Center, the Fashion Centre at Pentagon City or the luxe Tysons Galleria.
-Bargain hunters can find major brands marked way down at the Leesburg Corner Premium Outlets or Potomac Mills.
+The shopping also rocks in Virginia, whether it’s the small boutiques (think shoes, vintage clothes and furniture) of Old Town Alexandria or major malls like Tysons Corner Center.
+Bargain hunters can find major brands marked way down at the Leesburg Corner Premium Outlets or Potomac Mills Mall.

 The Old Dominion’s natural beauty is also worth exploring.
 Close to DC, Great Falls Park stars hiking trails and views of the Potomac River as it crashes through the rugged, rocky Mather Gorge.
 Further afield, Luray Caverns features underground caves with dramatic formations and Shenandoah National Park offers hiking, camping and nature-watching amid mist-capped mountains.